merose/ad4a-intro-to-programming/docs/java-concepts.md

 - $
 ```

 Your result should look something like this, but may not match exactly.
-In this case there re two items in the current directory, `android-sdk` and `maven`.
+In this case there are two items in the current directory, `android-sdk` and `maven`.

 We will cover other useful shell commands later.
 But for now we want to run a special command that starts a _Java shell_ called `jshell` where we can try out Java features.
 Start `jshell` by typing `jshell` followed by Enter.